Little Yellow Wheelbarrow

 Your fusing package will have specific instructions for how long it will take to have your fusing connect to your fabric.
 Mine said 6 seconds, and that’s exactly how long it took.
 Double check the instructions to make sure you follow the directions for the fusing you purchased.

-Create a small heart pattern for the front of your tie string bags.
+Create a small heart pattern for the front of your Valentines treat bags.

 I used a piece of kraft paper and kept cutting out hearts until I found one where I liked the shape that fit well on the front of my tie string bags.